victorlga/cloud-course-project/docs/README.md

 ## Getting Started
 To deploy this infrastructure, ensure you have Terraform installed and configured with AWS credentials.
 Follow the steps below:

+0. Make sure you have Terraform (v1.6.3) installed and configured with AWS credentials
 1. Initialize Terraform: `terraform init`
 2. Plan the deployment: `terraform plan`
 3. Apply the configuration: `terraform apply -auto-approve`